 Your promotion mark comprises a year mark of 20% and examination mark of 80%.
+Both assignment 01 and 02 count 20% of your final mark.
 Towards the end of the semester, you will write an examination and its duration is two hours.
 Please read Tutorial Letter 101 very carefully as it contains very important information.